Nick-Fong925/AdvisoryHub/Timeline.md

 **Aug 9th:**

-+ Have group meeting to go over all work done and complete integration.
-Test application.
++ Have group meeting to go over all work done, complete integration, and test application.

 **Aug 10th:**

-+ Prepare for Group Demo, conduct any additional bug fixes if any found.
-Further test application.
++ Prepare for Group Demo, conduct any additional bug fixes if any found, and further test application.